does Lyme disease go away without antibiotics

 1

-Does Lyme disease go away on its own?
-It’s one of the most common questions patients ask — especially when early symptoms seem mild or temporarily improve.
+Many patients ask whether Lyme disease can go away without antibiotics, especially when early symptoms seem mild or temporarily improve.

 Some infections resolve without treatment.
 Lyme disease is not one of them.
 In my clinical practice, I regularly see patients who delayed antibiotics because they were told their immune system would “take care of it.”
 Months later, they return with joint swelling, nerve pain, or cognitive symptoms that could have been prevented with early treatment.